 Mr. F.A.
 Lowrey was appointed as an Association outside director in 2021.
 His principal occupation and employment for the past five years was as a board consultant.
-Mr. Lowrey retired as the CEO of AgFirst Farm Credit Bank in 2012 and now serves on the boards of the South Carolina Jobs & Economic Development Authority, a SC statewide conduit bond issuer, and the Business Partnership Foundation of the Darla Moore School of Business at the University of South Carolina, an educational institution.
+Mr. Lowrey retired as the CEO of AgFirst Farm Credit Bank in 2012 and now serves on the board of the South Carolina Jobs & Economic Development Authority, a SC statewide conduit bond issuer.
 He also serves as an elder at Eastminister Presbyterian Church, a religious organization.